I have to give her credit, she told a great story. Before my son and I realized she scammed us, we felt pretty good about ourselves.

 "He's sick today," I replied.
 "Had a bit of fever, just getting some fresh air."

-"You like spending time with your dad?" she asked.
+"You like spending time with your dad?" she said.

 "Yeah," my son smiled.